30-Second Overview

 - Publishing houses, video production companies

-- Music studios, performance groups
+- Music studios, performing arts groups

 - Digital content, game development